 Sid Berold (born 1951, dead 1977)-vocalist, banjo and guitars.
 Main composer during early years.

-David Gilmore (born 1952)-vocalist, guitars and banjo.
+David Gilmore (born 1952)-vocalist, guitars, banjo and theremin.
 Replaced Berold.

 Sid Berold and Roger Watterson were childhood friends who met Richard Carpentier and Nicholas Manson, who were already performing together, during their studies in art school.
 Starting in 1972, the four performed together under several group names in clubs frequented by other arts students.